 Flour: I use all-purpose flour, but wheat will also work as a 1:1 substitution in the muffins.
 I would probably stick to all-purpose for the crumb topping as it will change the texture.

 Butter: Use unsalted butter.
-If you have salted, decrease the salt by ¼ tsp.
-The butter must be softened to room temperature.
-In a pinch, you can cut it into Tbsp sized pieces and pop in the microwave for a few seconds.
+If you have salted, decrease the salt by ¼ teaspoon The butter must be softened to room temperature.
+In a pinch, you can cut it into tablespoon sized pieces and pop in the microwave for a few seconds.
 Do not melt the butter.

 Blueberries: You can use fresh or frozen, but frozen blueberries tend to bleed more and make the muffin purple.
 If you do use frozen blueberries, thaw them a bit and rinse and pat dry.